xem92/MVD_Del/README.md

 ## AI System
 Simple AI system.
 It's a state machine with 3 states: Patrolling, Resting, Following.
-The AI move from one patrolling point to another and resting when it arrives to the target point.
-If the player collides with the selected collider, the AI, starts to folow the player.
+The AI move from one patrolling point to another and resting when it arrives to that point.
+If the player collides with a selected collider, the AI, starts to follow the player.

 ## AI Component
 New AI component created: